Limits on the axion-photon coupling from Chandrayaan-2 observations

-Solar X-ray Monitor (XSM) on-board Chandrayaan-2 measures the disk-integrated solar x-ray spectrum in 1 -- 15 keV energy range~\cite{2020CSci..118...45S,2020SoPh..295..139M}.
+\textit{Chandrayaan-2 observation of the quiet Sun.} Solar X-ray Monitor (XSM) on-board Chandrayaan-2 measures the disk-integrated solar x-ray spectrum in 1 -- 15 keV energy range~\cite{2020CSci..118...45S,2020SoPh..295..139M}.
 Here we use the XSM observations during its first two observing seasons from September 2019 to May 2020, when the solar activity was at its minimum.
 Data taken during the same observing periods of the quiet Sun when no active regions or microflares are present, as reported in \citep{2021ApJ...912L..12V}, are used for the analysis to obtain the total quiet Sun x-ray spectrum.

 In addition to emission from the Sun, XSM also records background which primarily consists of Cosmic X-ray Background (CXB), charged particle background, and emission from other bright astrophysical sources.
 This background component needs to be subtracted from the observations to obtain residual x-ray emission from the Sun.
 While the CXB component is steady, the measured CXB by XSM varies.
 Some part of the XSM FOV is usually obstructed by the Moon blocking the CXB emission, and the blocked fraction varies due to the variation in the orbital altitude of the spacecraft.
 The charged particle background has temporal variations due to passage through geotail regions, solar energetic particle (SEP) events, Coronal Mass Ejection (CME) events, which are also recorded by the upper level discriminator (ULD) counts of the XSM instrument~\cite{2020SoPh..295..139M}.
 As the spacecraft attitude varies, bright astrophysical sources, Sco X-1 being the brightest source in this energy range, enter within the XSM FOV for some periods and contribute to the background.
 For the purpose of the present analysis, such periods of varying background with high ULD counts and presence of the Sco X-1 within the FOV are ignored while generating the quiet Sun x-ray spectrum to ensure that the background is as clean as possible.
 We use the modules of XSM Data Analysis Software~\cite{2021A&C....3400449M} with custom good time intervals to generate the quiet Sun spectrum, resulting in the net effective exposure of $3.72 \times \mathrm{10^6}$ s.